lukestricky/lukestricky.github.io/_posts/2025-01-28-ht1621-testing-board.md

 ---

 ## Motivation
-For one of the projects, I'm building currently is a compass for my sailboat that tracks and displays various metrics.
+One of the projects I'm building currently is a compass for my sailboat that tracks and displays various metrics.
 Since it needs to be easily readable in sunlight, I decided to use a reflexive LCD display.
 I chose the LCD-S401C71TR, a 4-digit LCD that fits my needs.
 To drive this display, I needed a HT1621, a small SMD driver chip.
 Instead of just using an existing board with an lcd on it already, I wanted to design a breakout board for the HT1621.
-This way, I can learn by doing and understand how it works so I can implement it on the PCB for my compass project.
+This way, I can learn by doing and understand how it works so I can later implement it on the PCB for my compass project.
 ## Design Requirement
 This section outlines the design requirements for the breakout board, focusing on logic and LCD drive voltage separation, external voltage level inputs, and compatibility with the LCD-S401C71TR display.
 The design should also provide flexibility for testing other displays and implementing voltage dividers for the HT1621 controller.